Dhananjaya Y. Chandrachud: Disability rights

-In Vikash Kumar v.
-Union Public Service Commission, Chandrachud elaborated on the concept of reasonable accommodation under the Rights of Persons with Disabilities Act, 2016.
+In the Vikash Kumar v.
+Union Public Service Commission case, Chandrachud elaborated on the concept of reasonable accommodation under the Rights of Persons with Disabilities Act, 2016.
 In the case, an appellant, who was a civil servant aspirant, suffered from writer's cramp.
 His application for writing the exam with the assistance of a scribe was rejected by the UPSC as he did not have a benchmark disability under the Act.
 Chandrachud while allowing the petition held that the concept of reasonable accommodation is at the heart of the Act.
 It is a positive obligation of the State and private parties to provide additional support to persons with disabilities to ensure their participation in the society.
 He further held that disability is a social construct which has to be remedied by ensuring conditions that facilitate development of the disabled and must meet the needs of every individual disabled person.
 Chandrachud also stressed on the intersectional nature of disability based discrimination.
-In doing so, he held that a previous decision of the Supreme Court in V. Surendra Mohan v.
-Tamil Nadu, where the Court refused to allow a visually disabled person from becoming a judicial officer, did not incorporate the principle of reasonable accommodation as it was rendered under the old Persons with Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act 1995 and would no longer be a binding precedent.
+In doing so, he held that a previous decision of the Supreme Court in the V. Surendra Mohan v.
+Tamil Nadu case, where the Court refused to allow a visually disabled person from becoming a judicial officer, did not incorporate the principle of reasonable accommodation as it was rendered under the old Persons with Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act 1995 and would no longer be a binding precedent.